paralect/ship/doc/docs/deployment/kubernetes/aws.md

 ![CI/CD user credentials](/img/deployment/aws/cicd-credentials.png)

-`AWS_ACCOUNT_ID` you can get from the user menu in the upper right corner in the AWS Management Console
+`AWS_ACCOUNT_ID` you can get from the user menu in the upper right corner of the AWS Management Console

 ![Account ID location](/img/deployment/aws/account-id.png)